Punishable Offences And Punishment For Breaking the Law

 1. It helps in interpreting the law

-2. It fights against any constitutional abuse or violation by other arms of government, individual or organisations.
+2. It fights against any constitutional abuse or violation by other arms of government, individuals or organisations.

 3. It punishes violation of the law

-4. It determines the quality and punish them accordingly
+4. It determines the quality and punishes them accordingly

-5. It has power to release anyone unjustly detained.
+5. It has the power to release anyone unjustly detained.

 THE POLICE